 Havana City is a vibrant capital of Cuba founded more than 500 years ago as a Spanish colonial city.
-Its unique charm comes with picturesque streets of the Old Havana, historical plazas, old Cadillacs cars and Salsa sounds.
+Its unique charm comes with picturesque streets of the Old Havana, historical plazas, old Cadillacs and the sound of Salsa.
 The colonial architecture, with its colorful yet crumbling facades, is undergoing some huge renovations these days, and with the support of the UNESCO World Heritage program, it manages to revive the former splendor.

-Habana Vieja, internationally known as Old Havana, is the oldest and most mesmerizing part of the city, shaped by various influences since the city foundation in 1519.
-Its cobblestone streets, impressive colonial buildings and the vivid atmosphere around them make it a perfect spot to start your One Day in Havana adventure.
+Habana Vieja, internationally known as Old Havana, is the oldest and most mesmerizing part of the city, shaped by various influences since the city’s foundation in 1519.
+Its cobblestone streets, impressive colonial buildings and the vivid atmosphere around them make it a perfect spot to start your one day in Havana adventure.

 Visit the Cathedral and the Royal Force Castle